 Following the NaCl treatment, 95% alcohol is added to the sample mixture.
 Under these conditions, the detergent, which is more soluble in alcohol than in water, can be washed away, while the nucleic acid will precipitate out of solution.
+The only use of cold isopropanol (-20C) also allows DNA precipitation when NaCl is incorporated from the beginning in the CTAB-based extraction buffer.